e4r23fd/Exodus-Ios-Android-App-Fast-Btc-Coin-Payment/README.md

 ![Chat](https://badges.gitter.im/awesome-twitter-bots/Lobby.svg)

-**εxodus** is a privacy auditing platform for Android applications.
+**Exodus** is a privacy auditing platform for Android applications.
 It detects behaviors which can be dangerous for user privacy like ads, tracking, analytics, …

-The official instance of εxodus is available [here](https://reports.exodus-privacy.eu.org/).
+The official instance of Exodus is available [here](https://reports.exodus-privacy.eu.org/).

 ## Contribute to the identification of trackers

-All data about trackers are stored on [ETIP](https://etip.exodus-privacy.eu.org) (εxodus tracker investigation platform).
+All data about trackers are stored on [ETIP](https://etip.exodus-privacy.eu.org) (Exodus tracker investigation platform).

 If you wish to help us identify new trackers, you can request an ETIP account by sending a username and an email address to [etip@exodus-privacy.eu.org](mailto:etip@exodus-privacy.eu.org)